gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "I don't know.
 Why would you go behind my back and fly off to talk to the rest of the village?"
 Indy retorted hotly.

 "Honoreds, forgive me," Sergeant Dorbu cut in.
-He, Kulbinder, and Thokmay had been standing a few steps back from the line of villagers.
+He, Kulbinder, and Private Thokmay had been standing a few steps back from the line of villagers.
 Now he stepped forward.
 "If you didn't take the *tralpa*, then where is he?"

 Grappa Gas made a disgusted noise in the back of his throat.
 "He must be on foot.
 The idiot must be trying to hike down on his own."